NemesisGuy/ForkMyFolio-backend/README.md

 ### Development Profile (H2 Database)

-This is the default profile.
+This is the default portfolioProfile.
 It uses an in-memory H2 database.
 ```bash
 mvn spring-boot:run
 ```